rstiller/android-ndk-builder/ffmpeg/README.md

 #FFmpeg ndk builder

-This build script compiles the FFmpeg library for the android plattform.
+This build script compiles the FFmpeg library for the android platform.
-It produces only the so files and headers, provides an DISTRIBUTION discleimer and zips the source code in the dist folder.
+It produces only the so files and headers, provides an DISTRIBUTION disclaimer and zips the source code in the dist folder.

 #PATENT DISCLAIMER
 We do not grant of patent rights.
 Some codecs use patented techniques and before use those parts of library you have to buy thrid-party patents.